flutter/website/src/get-started/fwe/user-input.md

 check out the [Material 3 Demo][], which samples some of the user input widgets available in the Material 3 component library.

+{{site.alert.note}}
-Note: This page focuses on Material 3 widgets because it is the library that many developers start with when learning Flutter.
-However, Flutter also supports other component libraries such as [Cupertino][] for iOS-styled widgets.
+  This page focuses on Material 3 widgets because it's the library that many developers start with when learning Flutter.
+  However, Flutter also supports  [Cupertino][] for iOS-styled widgets, or you can build your own widget library.
+{{site.alert.end}}

 ## Get user input